Julia Hoffman: The Destruction of Collinwood

 Although Julia and Barnabas escaped death in Parallel Time, they soon found that the room in the east wing had not returned them to where they belonged.
 They had instead traveled forward in their home time band to the year 1995.
 Collinwood was in ruins, and no sign of the family existed at the estate.
-They soon encountered Mrs. Johnson, now an old woman, and learned that David Collins died in 1970.
+They soon encountered housekeeper Mrs. Sarah Johnson (Clarice Blackburn), now an old woman, and learned that David Collins died in 1970.
 Julia and Barnabas investigated a beach shack, finding Carolyn, also older, but insane from an event in 1970.
 She refused to answer any questions, prompting Julia to go to the records office in Collinsport for information.
 She was dismayed to learn that all Collins records had been suspiciously destroyed.
 She also encountered Professor Stokes, who warned her to leave town.
-Later, Barnabas and Julia spoke with Victor Flagler, whose wife had been killed while visiting the ruins of Collinwood, but learned little to help them understand the disaster which occurred.
+Later, Barnabas and Julia spoke with Victor Flagler (Cliff Cudney), whose wife Jeanne had been killed while visiting the ruins of Collinwood, but learned little to help them understand the disaster which occurred.
 Julia felt evil around them in their investigation.
 Upon returning to the mausoleum, they discovered the secret room had been opened, and Carolyn was waiting inside, again warning the two to leave.

 At Collinwood, Julia found a dagger on the drawing room desk and suggested that its appearance and the sound of tinkling music in the house was not intended to frighten them away.
-Julia was almost killed by a falling statue, which she noted was just like Victor Flagler's wife, and a strange ghostly presence began to make itself known.
+Julia was almost killed by a falling statue, which she noted was just like Jeanne, and a strange ghostly presence began to make itself known.
 Mrs. Johnson explained that something happened in the Collinwood playroom, but she was prevented from saying more by Gerard Stiles (James Storm), a ghost in mid-19th century clothing.
 Later, after they were nearly able to get answers to their questions, Barnabas and Julia found Mrs. Johnson dead.
 They followed Carolyn back to Collinwood only to discover a secret playroom in the west wing where the same music they had heard before was playing again.
 In the playroom, both Barnabas and Julia saw two figures disappear before their eyes, but Carolyn denied that anyone else had been in the room.